green-fox-academy/huli-metrics-spark/README.md

 ## Description about example script for MapD

-You need to change for correct Public DNS address to reach MapD 9091 port is the HTTP backend side of MapD which you need for writing data
+You need to change for correct Public DNS address to reach MapD.
+9091 port is the HTTP backend side of MapD which you need for writing data.

 ```
 url = 'jdbc:mapd:<MapD_Public_DNS>:9091:mapd'
 ```

-You can set your script to any S3 bucket from GreenFox to Read or Write Spark is able to read any files(.json, .txt, .parquet)...
+You can set your script to any S3 bucket from GreenFox to Read or Write.
+Spark is able to read any files(.json, .txt, .parquet)...

 ```